zvada/technology/docs/policy/service-changes-2018.md

 New processes for requesting host, service, and user certificates against the aforementioned CAs are forthcoming.

-The exact date for the retiremnt of the OSG CA service will be announced.
+The exact date for the retirement of the OSG CA service will be announced.
 If you experience any problems with the OSG CA service, please contact us at [help@opensciencegrid.org](mailto:help@opensciencegrid.org).